Wrongful Death Complaint

 e.
 Loss of love, companionship, comfort, affection, society, solace, and moral support.

-4.7 To the extent this action arises from professional negligence by a “health-care provider,” recovery of non-economic damages is limited pursuant to Civil Code §3333.2 to the statutory cap in effect as of the date of judgment [INSERT CURRENT CAP OR “$[CAP AMOUNT]”].
+4.7 To the extent this action arises from professional negligence by a "health care provider" or "health care institution," recovery of noneconomic damages is limited pursuant to Civil Code § 3333.2(c) to the statutory cap in effect on the date this action accrued or was filed [INSERT APPLICABLE CAP — [$_____]].

 5. SECOND CAUSE OF ACTION